The Start-Up of WDIY

 - 2014 - The FCC grants application and building permits to enable WDIY's power increase.

 - 2016 - WDIY's Annual Homebrew Fest debuts at the Ice House in Bethlehem.
-The beer tasting event and competition dedicated entirely to homebrewers quickly became a favorite event with beer enthusiasts throughout its 4-year run.
+The beer tasting event and competition dedicated to homebrewers became a favorite event with beer enthusiasts throughout its 4-year run.

 - 2018 - New tagline, "Many Choices, Real Voices" debuts alongside a new logo.